 In short, it is not just obscure concurrent algorithms having difficulty with this "unusual aspect of C".
-That said, Martin Sebor points out that debugging use cases should not necessarily drive the standard and that garbage-collection use cases will usually have at least some implementation-specific code.
+That said, debugging use cases should not necessarily drive the standard and that garbage-collection use cases will usually have at least some implementation-specific code.
 On the other hand, a feature that purports to improve diagnostics that also causes printf() to emit inaccurate and/or misleading results will understandably be viewed with extreme suspicion by a great many C-language developers.

-Identity-only pointers
+Identity-Only Pointers

-This was encountered by Hans Boehm in SGI's Open64 compiler many years ago.
+This was encountered in the context of SGI's Open64 compiler many years ago.
 Hans wishes that he could say that he altered the details to protect somebody or other, but in fact, he just doesn't remember all the details correctly.
 So some of this is approximated, preserving the high-level issue.